 DIY Lowell Street Team

-DIY Lowell's Street Team spends the months of May, June, and July getting out into the community and spreading the word about DIY Lowell!
+DIY Lowell's Street Team spends the summer getting out into the community and spreading the word about DIY Lowell!
 Please say hello to them if you see them at an event or on the street.
 They also are in charge of DIY Lowell's social media and tend to be outstanding folks in general.
-We will announce our 2019 Street Team in May.